 He holds a DPhil in Medical Imaging from the University of Oxford where he also carried out post-doctoral research in machine learning with Rolls-Royce.
-Peter is Deputy Chair of the NIHR AI Award Panel, co-opted (non-voting) member of AMS Council, IET Fellow, chartered engineer, business mentor and a committed supporter of STEM initiatives.
+Peter is Deputy Chair of the NIHR AI Award Panel, co-opted (non-voting) member of AMS Council, IET Fellow, chartered engineer, business mentor/ advisor and a committed supporter of STEM initiatives.

 Elin Haf Davies PhD has 20+ years’ experience clinically at Great Ormond Street Children’s Hospital, academically at University College London (Institute of Child Health) and as a regulator at the European Medicine Agency.
 More recently Elin Haf founded Aparito, a digital health company developed to change the drug development paradigm by using remote monitoring enabled by innovative technologies including mHealth and wearables.
 The company has since deployed its technology in America, UK, South Africa and India across seven different disease areas.